loneyeti/snowscribe/memory-bank/progress.md

 - [ ] AI Service Integration:
   - [ ] Token tracking and usage limits per user (requires backend and UI).
 - [ ] Specific AI Tools Implementation:
+  - [x] **Snowflake Log Line Outliner**: Integrate AI to assist with one-sentence synopses based on user input or existing project content.
+(Log line generation refactored to background modality).
-  - [ ] **Snowflake Outliner**: Integrate AI to assist with one-sentence and one-page synopses based on user input or existing project content.
+  - [ ] **Snowflake Synopsis Outliner**: Integrate AI to assist with one-page synopses based on user input or existing project content.
+  - [ ] **Snowflake Scene Outliner**: Integrate AI to assist with generating a summary of the scene based on the scene text.
   - [ ] **Character Enhancer**: Develop prompts and UI for AI to help flesh out characters.
   - [ ] **Research Assistant**: Tool for AI-powered research within the app.
   - [ ] **Plot Assistant**: Tools for identifying plot holes, brainstorming plot points.